 Self-neglect is a complex issue.
 There are many things that can cause an elder to stop taking care of themselves including, dementia, depression, disease, poverty, and isolation.
 If an elder is deemed clinically capable of making their own decisions, even if there are signs of self-neglect, they can choose to refuse help, and protective services providers (such as SeniorCare’s Protective Services Department) are bound to respect that decision.
 For these elders who are capable of making their own choices, there may be a societal and psychological element at play.

 Children and animals, whose abuse issues, unlike elder abuse, capture major media attention, are not expected to care for themselves.
-But an aging adult has different self and societal pressures for self-care.
+But an aging adult has different internal and societal pressures for self-care.
 They have spent their adult life not only caring for themselves, but in most cases, being responsible for the care of others.
 Adults moving into a phase of life where they need assistance to be independent can experience a challenge to their self-identity and self-worth.
 Asking for help can be emotionally and psychologically difficult.

 Many older adults who experience a decline in their ability to take care of day-to-day matters fear that asking for help will lead to loss of independence and possible placement in a nursing home or other long-term care facility.
-The paradox is, that by accepting help, a person will become more capable of maintaining their independence and living at home.
+The paradox is that, by accepting help, a person will become more capable of maintaining their independence and living at home.
 SeniorCare’s mission is to provide and coordinate services to elders and others, which enable them to continue living at home and in their communities.

 If you suspect elder self-neglect or other abuse, you can call the Massachusetts-based Elder Abuse Hotline at 1-800-922-2275.